5000user5000/Advanced_Unix/hw2/hw2.md

 - Command: `patch [hex address] [hex string]`

 - Patch memory starts at the `address` with the `[hex string]`.
 The maximum of the `strlen([hex string])` is `2048`, and you don't need to handle the case that `strlen([hex string]) % 2 != 0` (which means that we will not given input like `a`, `aab` or `aabbc`)
-    - If the patch address and the size of the hex string is valid, output `** patch memory at address [hex address].`
+    - If the patch address and the size of the hex string is valid, output `** patch memory at [hex address].`
     - If `[hex address]` is not a valid address or `[hex address] + sizeof([hex string])` is not a valid address, output `** the target address is not valid.`.

 :::info